jieyouxu/fixed-size-generational-arena/README.md

 The API design is adapted from [fitzgen/generational-arena](https://github.com/fitzgen/generational-arena), but only consits of a subset.
+Requires nightly `rustc` for const generics.

 - **Arena**: request a chunk of memory and perform manual management of the requested memory.